NoobBit/WinTerminal/README.md

 # WinTerminal
 WinTerminal is a custom command prompt created by: https://github.com/NoobBit.
 It is Mostly used for developers.
 Creating files, or checking the time there is tons to do with WinTerminal.
-WinTerminal was created so The CommandShell (and PowerShell) would not be used for developers.
+WinTerminal was created so The CommandShell (and PowerShell) would not be a headace for developers.
 Cmd is not a very great program for developers and slows down progress. and Wastes A lot of time and money.
 # Installation
 1. Download The Files (Click The V Code Button)
 2. Extract The Files
-3. Open CommandShell or PowerShell and type in cd {PROGRAM LOCATION}
+3. Open CommandShell and type in cd {PROGRAM LOCATION (Usally in your downloads)}
 4. Then type in the command {terminal}
 # License
 MIT License